 Most children don’t quite know how to take people talking about misaligned teeth.
 Show them pictures on the internet of children wearing braces and of “open bite” teeth.
 Just showing these kind of pictures may cause enough motivation for some children to stop sucking their thumb.

-Bitter-tasting nail liquids can help, but some children are not put off by this because the urge to suck their thumb is much stronger than the short-term experience of a bitter taste.
+Bitter-tasting nail liquids can act as a thumb sucking deterrent, but some children are not put off by this because the urge to suck their thumb is much stronger than the short-term experience of a bitter taste.
 However, in combination with other strategies, a bitter taste can help remind the child that they are about to suck their thumb.
 You can find a recommended product from this on our product review page.

 We do not recommend spicy/hot-tasting nail liquids and sauces.
 A spicy flavor is often much stronger for children than it is for adults.
 Furthermore, spicy sauces may reach the eyes and other mucous membranes.
 Understandably, this can lead to a great deal of discomfort and distress.